WELCOME TO THE GOALIE'S CREASE

 The Bow River Bruins Hockey Association follows Hockey Canada guidelines around the goalie position by age group

-- Each team in Atom & older will have 1-2 goalies placed on it.
+- Each team in U13 & older will have 1-2 goalies placed on it.
 Partner goalies should receive fair play time, though it is up to the team level to decide the goalie rotation strategy.

 - We recognize that in some years we may have situations where there are more goalies in a particular division than there are spots available (available spots = # of teams x 2 goalies/team).
 Should that situation arise, the goalie committee will work with impacted goalies during and following the evaluation process to identify options or potential options such as playing for other associations or switching to player.